Alfc89/Udacity-Q-Learning-Navigation/README.md

 # Instructions
-The README describes how to run the code in the repository, to train the agent.
+In order to run the code in the repository to train the agent...